nullstone-io/laravel-quickstart/README.md

 This is based on the Laravel [install guide](https://laravel.com/docs/8.x/installation).

+This quickstart uses the production-ready docker image [nullstone/laravel](https://hub.docker.com/r/nullstone/laravel) that works locally with hot-reload.
+The base docker image can be found at [github.com/nullstone-io/docker-laravel](https://github.com/nullstone-io/docker-laravel).

 This example is configured with the following:
 - static assets served through nginx
 - postgresql database